What is the difference between Oils vs Acrylic Paints?

 Do you want to learn to paint but don’t know where to start?

 Get excited about all the paintings you are going to create but don’t know which types of paints to begin with?

 To understand the pros and cons of oils vs acrylics you need to ask yourself a few simple questions to decide which medium is best for you…Please note: The comparison below is for standard acrylics and oil paints, not taking into account quick drying oils ‘Alkyds’ or ‘Open’ acrylics (slow drying acrylics)

 This is one of the key things that make acrylics a great medium to start with when beginning to learn to paint.
 To be able to set up quickly, start painting on anything is brilliant.
 Paper, card, canvas board, whatever you have to hand.

-Acrylic Cons: They dry quick, I mean really quick.
+Acrylic Cons: They dry quickly, I mean really quickly.

 You want to do some painting, so you book in a little me time.
 You’ve got a canvas ready, you’ve prepared your ground and now you’re ready to paint.

 All is quiet and at peace with the world.
 You carefully squeeze out your paintings, being careful not to use too much, and then what happens?

 In this short amount of time, the first blob of paint you’d squeezed out will now be dry, solid, unable to shift.
 So you scrape it off, squeeze out some more, ready to go and…

 A knock at the door.